List of The Dark Tower characters: Aunt Talitha Unwin

 "Aunt" Talitha Unwin is a resident of River Crossing, near the city of Lud.
 When Roland Deschain came to River Crossing, she was 105 years old.

 She and the people of River Crossing provided food and shelter for the ka-tet while they were on their way to Lud.
 Talitha gave her cross to Roland to lay at the base of the Dark Tower.
 It was given to John Cullum to act as a sigul and was later returned to Roland by Moses Carver.

 When Roland came to the Dark Tower, he called Talitha's name among those of his friends and loved ones and laid her cross at its base as he had promised.

 Cortland "Cort" Andrus

 Teacher of Roland's original ka-tet.
 Roland earned his guns by defeating him with the hawk David, who was mortally wounded in that battle.
 After Roland's challenge, Cort laid in his cabin for a week in a coma, being tended by two nurses.
 Cort was often rough handed with his students, using physical punishment and denial of food to punish mistakes.
 He also fancied calling the prospective gunslingers "maggots".
 According to Roland, he is murdered soon after Roland's class graduates.
 He acts as a sort of a spiritual guide to Roland throughout the series, his voice and teachings popping up in the Gunslinger's mind every so often as Roland needs to reflect upon his training.

+In Wizard and Glass, it is revealed that Cort's father was the teacher of Eldred Jonas (see below), the leader of the Big Coffin Hunters.
+Jonas failed in his trial of manhood and was exiled, taking a blow from the elder Andros' club that broke his leg and left him with a permanent limp.